-AMT 260: Diagnostic and Repair Credits: 4
+AMT 260: Diagnostic and Repair

-Class Hours: 1 lecture and 9 lab Prereq: "C" or higher in AMT 144, AMT 145, AMT 149, AMT 152, AMT 154, and AMT 244.
-Semester Offered: Spring Description: This course is designed to provide the student with realistic on- the-job types of training on automotive vehicles.
-Students will be exposed to different types of live jobs to build self- confidence, improve their approach to troubleshooting, and improve their skills of the trade with emphasis on accuracy, neatness, and speed.
+Class Hours: 1 lecture and 9 lab Prereq: "C" or higher in AMT 144, AMT 145, AMT 149, AMT 152, AMT

+154, and AMT 244.

+Description: This course is

+designed to provide the student

+with realistic on- the-job types of

+training on automotive vehicles.

+Students will be exposed to

+different types of live jobs to build

+self- confidence, improve their

+approach to troubleshooting, and

+improve their skills of the trade

+with emphasis on accuracy.